Yaraslaut/Yaraslaut/cv/cv.typ

   EMC Lab, BSUIR, Minsk, Belarus][
 #list(
     [
-    Implementation and development of computation algorithms for the EMC problems for both research and software solutions.
+    Implementation and development of computation algorithms for the electromagnetic compatibility  problems for both research and software solutions.
     ],
 )
   ]